genielabs/homegenie.it/source/1.4/automation/features/index.md

 ## More than just Smart Home

-Despite the name, HomeGenie is not just as a *Smart Home* server.
+Despite the name, HomeGenie is not just a *Smart Home* server.
 HomeGenie is a **general-purpose automation server** that routes and processes "signals" and that integrates a series of tools to customize the user interface and the system *intelligence* by the mean of small *automation programs* and *widgets* that can be